 17. Can I take the FM directly if I want to open a flower shop?

-Since in the course FM, the practical floral assignments are to be completed at home, you’ll have difficulty if you do not have basic flower arrangement knowledge.
-As for the understanding of the lectures, students perform better if they have basics.
+For the understanding of the lectures, students perform better if they have basic operational knowledge on the production of floral designs.
 We do recommend students to take the CPD Course first for it trains you for the basic techniques needed for daily flower shop operation.
 However, if you still want to take the FM first, you can still try and understand the management part first.

 18. Most of the classes are run once or twice a week, can I finish it in a shorter period of time?